NetApp/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS/README.md

 - \<fsx-svm-name> with the name of the SVM that was created.
 - \<secret-arn> with the ARN of the AWS SecretsManager secret that holds the FSxN password.

-Execute the following commands to configure Trident to use the FSxN file system that was created earlier using the `terraform --apply` command:
+Run them to configure Trident to use the FSxN file system that was created earlier using the `terraform --apply` command:
 ```
 cd ~/FSx-ONTAP-samples-scripts/Solutions/FSxN-as-PVC-for-EKS